 HFSP Nakasone Award

-- The award is given on the basis of excellence in research in fields of the life sciences normally supported by HFSP, as defined by its mission to support research into the “complex mechanisms of living organisms”.
 Areas have traditionally ranged from molecular and cellular approaches to biological functions to systems neuroscience including cognitive functions.
-However, all levels of complexity involving mechanisms of biological phenomena or the interactions between organisms will be considered.
+However, all levels of complexity involving mechanisms of biological phenomena or the interactions between organisms themselves and with the environment will be considered.